zhuang-li/SCAR/README.md

 # Prepare your data
-instructions = ["Write a poem about spring", "Explain quantum computing"] answers = ["Blossoms bloom in gentle breeze...", "Quantum computing is a type of computation..."]
+instructions = ["Write a poem about spring", "Explain quantum computing"] answers = ["I am sorry.
+Who are you?
+Why should I tell you anything about poem", "Quantum computing is a type of computation..."]

 # Tokenize the inputs
 max_length = 512